Updated – 22/04/2019 – Monitor Azure File Sync with Azure Monitor is GA.

-- The Server online status metric shows count of heartbeats received from the server.
+- The Server online status metric shows the count of heartbeats received from the server.

-- The Sync session result metric shows sync session result (1=successful sync session; 0=failed sync session).
+- The Sync session result metric shows the sync session result (1=successful sync session; 0=failed sync session).

-You can expect a lot of improvements and enhancements that will be added to Azure Monitor in the near future.
+You can expect a lot of improvements and enhancements that will be added to Azure Monitor soon.

-As you can see, we have several options to monitor Azure File Sync health and activity status.
-Personally, I see the integration with Azure Monitor looks really promising.
-Microsoft has a great documentation for troubleshooting guidance, make sure to check it if you encounter any issue.
+As you can see, we have several options to monitor Azure File Sync’s health and activity status.
+I see the integration with Azure Monitor looks promising.
+Microsoft has great documentation for troubleshooting guidance, make sure to check it if you encounter any issue.

 Azure File Sync extends on-premises files servers into Azure by providing cloud benefits while maintaining performance and compatibility.
 Azure File Sync provides: